Keyauth-site/keyauth-cpp-library-1.2API/README.md

 ## **Bugs**

-If the default example not added to your software isn't functioning how it should, please join the Discord server https://discord.gg/keyauth and submit the issue in the `#bugs` channel.
+If the default example not added to your software isn't functioning how it should, please join the Discord server https://discord.gg/EpicAuth and submit the issue in the `#bugs` channel.

-However, we do **NOT** provide support for adding KeyAuth to your project.
+However, we do **NOT** provide support for adding EpicAuth to your project.
 If you can't figure this out you should use Google or YouTube to learn more about the programming language you want to sell a program in.

 ## Copyright License

-KeyAuth is licensed under **Elastic License 2.0**
+EpicAuth is licensed under **Elastic License 2.0**

 * You may not provide the software to third parties as a hosted or managed service, where the service provides users with access to any substantial set of